duncangrant/brooklyn-ambari/README.md

     mvn clean install

 This creates a tarball with a full standalone application which can be installed in any *nix machine at:
-    dist/target/brooklyn-ambari-dist.tar.gz
+    launcher/target/brooklyn-ambari-launcher.tar.gz

-It also installs an unpacked version which you can run locally:
+It also builds an unpacked version which you can run locally:

-     cd dist/target/brooklyn-ambari-dist/brooklyn-ambari/
+     cd launcher/target/brooklyn-ambari-launcher/brooklyn-ambari/
       ./start.sh launch -l <location> --ambari

 For more information see the README (or `./start.sh help`) in that directory.